 - kneeling, leaning over the side of the pool

 - squatting, holding the sides of the pool

 - using floats under your arms for support

 - floating on your back with your hands holding the sides and your head supported on a waterproof pillow

 - floating on your tummy with your head turned sideways, resting on a pillow

-You will be asked to exit the pool regularly to use the toilet and other birthing aids.
-Eat a light diet and drink oral fluids.
+During early labour you will need to exit the pool regularly to use the toilet and other birthing aids.
+Continue to drink fluids and eat light snacks.
 Your midwife will guide and support you.

 Make sure you bring flip-flops, extra towels and a dressing gown.
 Some women listen to music or use hypnobirthing techniques while in the pool.